Algebras of Information. An Axiomatic Foundation: Random variables

-A particular and import case of such a construction is $(\sigma(\Psi_{f}),D;\leq,\bot,\cdot,\epsilon)$ in an \textit{algebraic} information algebra.
-Due to the Representation Theorem \ref{th:IdealRep}, this can be reduced to the situation of ideal completion, described above.
+A particular and import case of such a construction is $\sigma(\Phi_{f})$ in a \textit{compact} information algebra.
+Due to Theorem \ref{th:IdCompFiniteEl}, this can be reduced to the situation of ideal completion, described above.